Pharm.D. for International Pharmacists

-A completed international application form along with a $50 (U.S.), nonrefundable application fee must be submitted to the Office of Admissions no later than February 1 of the year of anticipated entry.
+A completed international application form along with a $50 (U.S.), nonrefundable application fee must be submitted to the Office of Admissions.
+Applications become available July 1, 2013 and must be received and or postmarked no later than February 1, 2014.

 The Application Form is available on-line or printable pdf format: